adamsilver/fdpb/07-a-filter-form.md

 If the filter is placed after the results, then users would have to scroll past the results just to discover it.
 Many users would miss it.

 We could collapse the filters and put it above the results.
 This way the filters are discoverable without pushing the main content too far down.
 While this is a responsive approach, it's not the end of the story.

-I interviewed David House, a former designer at Gumtree where filters are a major part of the experience.
-As such, he and his team conducted extensive user research around their search results page.
-Here's what David had to say:

-> On desktop, Gumtree users expected AJAX.
-Filters were selected but not submitted.
-They didn't realise they had to submit their choices.
-We got a lot of feedback saying “Your filters are broken.”
-We tried moving the apply button to the top (and the bottom) along with making it sticky; loads of things that didn't really make a difference.

-But what about mobile?
+As noted earlier, some users might expect the form to be submitted as soon as a filter is selected.
+But Gumtree's research also showed that AJAX wasn't desirable on mobile, because as the screen is small, users couldn't see any visible refresh.
+Here's what David House had to say on this matter:

 > On mobile, AJAX wasn't desirable because users couldn't see any visible refresh.
 We didn't want to move focus to the results, because users wanted to pick more than one filter.
-Not to mention that using AJAX is a waste of bandwidth.

-That's two opposing problems which are solved with completely different approaches.

-> We reluctantly had to use an adaptive approach.
+We reluctantly had to use an adaptive approach.
 On mobile, clicking the filter menu, would send users down a guided flow without AJAX.
 On Desktop (when there's enough space to show the filters next to the results), users got an AJAX experience where filters were immediately applied.

-I asked Dave if he would use the same approach in future.

-> Not necessarily.
-I wouldn't start with this approach.
-If a site doesn't have a lot of ads [like Gumtree does], we'd probably have better luck drawing attention to the submit button.

-TODO: That is the main reason for which, on mobile devices, we recommend batch filtering — page loads are often slow on the go, and having to wait for four page loads for a complex query involving four filter values increases interaction cost too much for the user.
+Because the mobile and desktop users required different experiences, they reluctantly used an adaptive approach, but there might be a better, more responsive technique.

+TODO: Talk about this https://www.nngroup.com/articles/mobile-faceted-search/

 ## Summary